 Actually there were six drafts exchanged and discussed between the British Government and the Zionist movement, United States assent also being obtained before the British Foreign Secretary issued the final text of the Declaration in November 1917.
 The process has been described by more than one authority.
 26/ There was no thought of consulting the Palestinians.

-The final version of the Declaration received the most careful examination.
+Declaration received the most careful examination.
 The Prime Minister, David Lloyd George, is quoted as saying that the Declaration "... was prepared after much consideration, not merely of its policy but of its actual wording".
 27/ Jeffries says:

 "...
 The first thing of all to be said of the Balfour Declaration is that it was a pronouncement which was weighed to the last pennyweight before it was issued.
 There was but sixty-seven words in it, and each of these ... was considered at length before it was passed into the text".
 27/